Bubble Watch: Who's trending toward the field of 68?

 Should be in

 Take one step forward if you predicted in the preseason that LSU would be in a second-place tie with tournament lock Kentucky, just a game in back of tournament lock Tennessee.
-Led by the ball-hawking of Tremont Waters and Skylar Mays, this defense has recorded a big year-to-year improvement, one that's pointing toward a seed on the top six lines.
-Then again maybe that seed can improve as well.
-The next game for Will Wade's group is at Mississippi State.
-Not a bad Quad 1 opportunity there.
+Led by the ball-hawking of Tremont Waters and Skylar Mays, this defense has recorded a big year-to-year improvement, one that's pointing toward a top-6 seed.
+The Tigers are about to host Auburn before playing at Kentucky.
+Those are some choice opportunities. (updated: 2/7)

-At the risk of overstating the drama of the moment, Ben Howland's tenure in Starkville has kind of been building to this next stretch of games.
-Mississippi State's being given the luxury of back-to-back home dates against LSU and Kentucky.
-The news is already good for the Bulldogs, of course, with a gaudy 6-2 Quad 1 record to their credit.
-Even so, wins against the Tigers and the Wildcats would be a giant leap forward.
+Losing to LSU at home in overtime was tough, but the Bulldogs have neither the time nor the need to dwell on that game.
+An even better opportunity is coming to Starkville in the form of Kentucky.
+With a gaudy 6-2 Quad 1 record already to its credit, MSU can take yet another giant leap forward with a win against the Wildcats. (updated: 2/7)

-Auburn has more potential to ascend from its current middle-seed portion of the bracket than its 3-4 record in SEC play might indicate.
-With the exception of a lopsided loss at Ole Miss in the conference opener, the Tigers have shown an uncanny knack for winning blowouts and losing nail-biters.
+With the exception of a lopsided loss at Ole Miss in the conference season opener, the Tigers have shown an uncanny knack for winning blowouts and losing nail-biters.
 This tendency most definitely includes AU's 82-80 loss at home to Kentucky in January.
 Make no mistake, Bryce Brown and Jared Harper can score points in a hurry.
+Meaning, while this team is currently projected as a middle seed, Bruce Pearl's men have the potential to play their way onto a higher line. (updated 2/6)

 Work to do

 The Rebels are demonstrating how persistence of vision manifests itself in tournament selection.
-Ole Miss has lost four straight and five of its past six, but good work done in November (neutral-floor win over Baylor) and especially in early January (beating Auburn in Oxford and Mississippi State in Starkville) is, for now, keeping Terence Davis & Co. in projected single-seed territory.
-Barely.
+Ole Miss has lost five of its last seven, but good work done in November (neutral-floor win over Baylor) and especially in early January (beating Auburn in Oxford and Mississippi State in Starkville) is, for now, keeping Terence Davis and company in projected single-seed territory.
+Barely. (updated: 2/7).

 Welcome to the precarious far reaches of the tournament field.
 Indeed, if Selection Sunday were held today, Alabama would be one of those "could go either way" teams.
 Beating Kentucky in Tuscaloosa is a fine start to any résumé, surely, but that's kind of the point.
 Avery Johnson's men don't have much more to show aside from a home victory over Mississippi State.
 If they did, the Crimson Tide's position wouldn't be quite so tenuous.

 Speaking of could go either way, the Gators are right there with the Tide.
 Florida's win at Arkansas stands alone as its only Quad 1 victory.
 Then again, the SEC this season offers many chances to improve one's profile.
-For UF, those chances will take the form of games against Tennessee, Kentucky and Auburn -- all on the road -- as well as two shots at LSU.
+For UF, those chances will take the form of games against Tennessee and Kentucky -- both on the road -- as well as two shots at LSU. (updated 2/6)

 American